rubrikinc/terraform-provider-polaris/docs/guides/users_and_roles.md

 ```

 ## Assigning a role to a user
 Assigning a role to a user is done using the `polaris_role_assignment` resource.
-The resource take to arguments, the id
+The resource takes two arguments, the
-of the role and the email address of the user.
+id of the role and the email address of the user.
 For builtin roles or roles being defined elsewhere the `polaris_role`
 data source can be used to refer to the role by name.

 ## Assigning a role